RaulPPelaez/UAMMD/README.md

 The Makefile expects to find cub in /usr/local/cub, but you can change it.
 CUB doesnt need to be compiled.

 Hardcode the configuration (Integrator, Interactor, initial conditions..) in Driver.cpp, set number of particles, size of the box, dt and time of the simulation in main.cpp.

-The particles will start in a cubic lattice unless an initial configuration is readed using psystem->write(fileName);

 Then compile with make and run